TennoAndros/BE-MERN-Socialize/Readme.md

 ## ⚙️ System Setup

-The project was created using the listed versions of Node, PostgreSQL and npm:
+The project was created using the listed versions of Node, MongoDB and npm:

 - [Node](https://nodejs.org/en/) (version v18.17.0)
 - [MongoDB](https://www.mongodb.com/) (version 6.0)